Netherlands: Music

 The Netherlands has multiple music traditions.
 Traditional Dutch music is a genre known as "Levenslied", meaning Song of life.
 These songs typically have a simple melody and rhythm, and a straightforward structure of verses and choruses.
 Themes can be light, but are often sentimental and include love, death and loneliness.
 Traditional musical instruments such as the accordion and the barrel organ are a staple of levenslied music, though in recent years many artists use synthesisers and guitars.

 Contemporary Dutch rock and pop music (Nederpop) originated in the 1960s, heavily influenced by popular music from the United States and Britain.
-Bands such as Shocking Blue, Golden Earring, Tee Set, George Baker Selection and Focus enjoyed international success.
+Bands such as Shocking Blue, Golden Earring, Tee Set, Pussycat (band), George Baker Selection and Focus enjoyed international success.
 From the 1980s, more and more pop musicians started working in the Dutch language, partly inspired by the huge success of the band Doe Maar.